 All manuscripts must be submitted electronically in Microsoft Word file format (*.doc files).
 Please do not attempt to mimic the format of the typeset newsletter.
-Manuscript text should be in 12-point Times New Roman font, double spaced, with 1-inch margins on all sides.
+Manuscript text should be in 12-point Times New Roman font, double spaced, with 1-inch margins on all sides and the beginning line of each paragraph indented.
 Each image should be numbered (Figure 1, Figure 2, etc.) in order as it appears in text, with instructions in the body of the manuscript on where it should be placed using brackets (e.g., [Insert Figure 1 about here.])

 Length.
 For a Featured Article, approximately 1,500 to 3,000 words (~4 pages) in the aforementioned format.
 Articles that are over the 3,000-word limit must be discussed with the editor before submission.
 Regular Article submissions should be approximately 750 to 1,500 words (~2 pages) in the aforementioned format.